A. Quincy Jones Architecture: The Visionary Who Shaped Modern Los Angeles Living

 A. Quincy Jones – Architect Profile

-Key Project Locations: Los Angeles (Bel Air, Brentwood, Pacific Palisades, Hollywood Hills), San Fernando Valley, Bay Area (Eichler tracts); USC Campus, Los Angeles
+- Key Project Locations: Los Angeles (Bel Air, Brentwood, Pacific Palisades, Hollywood Hills), San Fernando Valley, Bay Area Eichler tracts, USC Campus in Los Angeles

-Notable Work: Eichler Homes Series (with Frederick Emmons), Mutual Housing Association Projects, USC Campus Buildings, Custom hillside residences throughout Los Angeles, Community Facilities for the National Park Service
+- Notable Work: Eichler Homes Series (with Frederick Emmons), Mutual Housing Association Projects, USC Campus Buildings, custom hillside residences throughout Los Angeles, and community facilities for the National Park Service

 In This Article